 The CBE Legacy Award is a fresh take on recognizing the achievements of our alumni.
 Success at the CBE is highly personal, with each student defining how they learn best and our teachers working to recognize the unique talents and gifts of each student.
 We want to acknowledge the individuals who continue this work, who use their unique talents to make our world better, the former students who are our legacy.
 Our alumni have left their mark across all industries and communities, and we can’t wait to recognize them.

-We expect to present several awards at public board meetings throughout the year, with the first award presented in October 2016.
+Awards are presented at several public board meetings throughout the year.
 All award nominations will be reviewed and award recipients will be selected by the CBE Legacy Award Committee.